-- Anxiety and stress, two huge problems for all of us can be absolutely eliminated through a meditation practice.
+- Anxiety and stress, two huge problems for all of us, can be significantly reduced through a meditation practice.

 - The struggle with finding meaning and purpose can be put to rest with a meditation practice, mainly because by witnessing a deeper reality within you, you gain a greater understanding of just how much what you do matters to all of us.